malvikasharan/APRICOT/README.md

 $ pip install bio-apricot
 `````

-The scripts for the installaton of the different components of APRICOT (databases, tools and flatfiles) are available on the GitHub repository.
+The scripts for the installaton of the different components of APRICOT (databases, tools and flat-files) are available on the GitHub repository.
 You can manually download the APRICOT repository or simply clone it.

 `````
 $ git clone https://github.com/malvikasharan/APRICOT.git